Azure/cloud-scale-data-for-devs-guide/docs/migrate-to-azure-spring-apps.md

    spring.autoconfigure.exclude=org.springframework.boot.autoconfigure.security.servlet.SecurityAutoConfiguration
    ```

-1. Create a Git personal access token (PAT) with repo access for the Spring Cloud Config Server to use.
+1. Create a Git personal access token (PAT) with repo access for the Config Server to use.

 1. In the [Azure portal](https://portal.azure.com), navigate to the Azure Spring Apps instance.